Death may strike at any moment! Picture courtesy by The Wellcome Collection.

 - Not for children under 12 or anyone prone to fainting in horror.

 Meeting point: Järntorget look for the statue of the guy with glasses.

 You need to book your free ticket for the tour so we can ensure smaller and safer groups.
 If you liked the tour you may tip your guide, they don’t get paid any other way.

-Please note: Tours with very few bookings will get canceled and you will get the option to go on the tour another day.
-Cancellation cut off is 7 pm the day before, so try to book your tour before then.
-We will contact you by the email you use for the booking.
-Please make sure to check your email before the tour.
-If you can’t make it to the tour please contact us, it will be very helpful.
+Please note: Tours with very few bookings might get canceled.
+We will contact you by the email you use for the booking so make sure to check your email before the tour.